AlexanderLindholt/TweenPlus/documentation/creation/customization/custom-defaults.md

 ```

 {% hint style="success" %}
-You don't need to list all options.
+You don’t need to list all options.
 Those not provided will stay at the default default.
 {% endhint %}

-Here's the default defaults:
+Here are the default defaults:

 ```lua
 return {